chelahmy/harubi/README.md

 });
 ```

-In the *user.php* file the call to *harubi()* initiates the Harubi server.
+In the *user.php* file the call to *harubi()* initiates the harubi server.
 The harubi() function sets the database according to the settings in the *settings.inc* file below.
 Please set your MySQL credential accordingly.

 **settings.inc**